GianniBuoni/dotfiles/README.md

 └── userName.nix                    # Name this file after the variable set in .env.local.nix
 ```

+Also, both `/hostName/default.nix` and `userName.nix` files are just lists of imported modules.

 Here is a basic template for the `.env.local.nix` file:

 ```